Leech lattice: As a laminated lattice

-Starting with a single point, Λ0, one can stack copies of the lattice Λn to form an (n + 1)-dimensional lattice, Λn+1, without reducing the minimal distance between points. Λ1 corresponds to the integer lattice, Λ2 is to the hexagonal lattice, and Λ3 is the face-centered cubic packing.
+Starting with a single point, Λ0, stack copies of the lattice Λn can be stacked to form an (n + 1)-dimensional lattice, Λn+1, without reducing the minimal distance between points. Λ1 corresponds to the integer lattice, Λ2 is to the hexagonal lattice, and Λ3 is the face-centered cubic packing.
 Conway & Sloane (1982b) showed that the Leech lattice is the unique laminated lattice in 24 dimensions.

 As a complex lattice

 The Leech lattice is also a 12-dimensional lattice over the Eisenstein integers.
 This is known as the complex Leech lattice, and is isomorphic to the 24-dimensional real Leech lattice.
 In the complex construction of the Leech lattice, the binary Golay code is replaced with the ternary Golay code, and the Mathieu group M24 is replaced with the Mathieu group M12.
-The E6 lattice, E8 lattice and Coxeter–Todd lattice also have constructions as complex lattices, over either the Eisenstein or Gaussian integers.
+The E6 lattice, E8 lattice, and Coxeter–Todd lattice also have constructions as complex lattices, over either the Eisenstein or Gaussian integers.